scottbedard/oc-prerender-plugin/README.md

 [![License](https://img.shields.io/github/license/scottbedard/oc-prerender-plugin?color=blue)](https://github.com/scottbedard/oc-prerender-plugin/blob/master/LICENSE)

 Single page applications provide a great user experience, but are notorious for their poor SEO.
 This plugin bridges that gap by integrating October with [prerender.io](https://prerender.io).
-This allows websites like Google, Facebook, and Twitter to crawl your website perfectly, without sacraficing the experience of a SPA.
+This allows websites like Google, Facebook, and Twitter to crawl your website perfectly, without sacrificing the experience of a SPA.

 ## Installation